LucidtechAI/las-docs/introduction/batches_and_consents.md

     is that they can later be used to train a model.
 A document can only belong to one batch.

  - A *Consent* is another way of grouping your documents.
 The main purpose of grouping documents together under the same *consentId* is that they can be removed at the same time.
+    Typically used to make it easier to execise GDPR right to be forgotten.
 A document can only have one *consentId*.

 ## Create and list your batches
-When creating a batch it is recommended to provide a name and a description;
+When creating a batch it is recommended to provide a name and a description

     >> las batches create --name train --description "documents for training a new model" {
-      "batchId": "las:batch:84ed1bb2d2634072bd3134274ed56ebe",
+      "batchId": "las:batch:<hex-uuid>",
       "name": "train",
       "description": "documents for training a new model" "numDocuments": 1,
       "createdTime": "2021-04-14T14:13:02.021412+0000"
     }

-Too see what batches already exists and how many documents belong in them you can use *list*;
+Too see what batches already exists and how many documents belong in them you can use *list*

     >> las batches list
     {
       "batches": [
         {
-          "batchId": "las:batch:84ed1bb2d2634072bd3134274ed56ebe",
+          "batchId": "las:batch:<hex-uuid>",
           "name": "train",
           "description": "documents for training a new model" "numDocuments": 1,